Tools#

 Instructions

-When you send a message containing bash code, it will be executed in a stateful bash shell.
+The given command will be executed in a stateful bash shell.

 These programs are available, among others: